 As you can see, what you may think is a harmless text to a friend can turn into the basis for criminal charges, especially if minors are involved.
 As the article notes, there are different approaches by prosecutors depending on where you live.
-To learn more about how sexting crimes are prosecuted in your area or to defend yourself against sexting charges, get a free evaluation from a local attorney.
+Learn more about how sexting crimes are prosecuted in your area and how to defend yourself against sexting charges by contacting an experienced, local defense attorney.